Saudi Aramco CEO signals local listing coming ‘very soon’

 “The IPO really made us all focus on even exerting and accelerating every possible effort to highlight this,” the prince said.

-Prince Abdul-Aziz enters the job as an experienced oil industry insider and as a familiar face among OPEC member-states.
+Prince Abdulaziz enters the job as an experienced oil industry insider and as a familiar face among OPEC member-states.
 He is an older half brother of the crown prince and a son of King Salman.